azagaya/laigter-docs/docs/source/Introduction/main-window.rst

 Toolbar buttons
 ---------------
 In the toolbar, you will notice a few buttons.
-This is a brief explanation of each one, in order of appearance in the gui:
+This is a brief explanation of each one, in order of appearance in the GUI:

 - |open| Open Project: Open a previously saved Laigter project file.
 - |save| Save Project: Save current work as a Laigter project file.
 If the project has not been saved previously, it will trigger *Save As* instead.